gerryw1389/gerryw1389.github.io/_posts/2019-09-05-vra-create-test-blueprint.md

 <!--more-->

 ### Description:
 VRA or Vrealize Automation is a designer software where you build a form that is called a Blueprint that users will go to and fill out.
 This form, once completed allows your infrastructure to deploy VM's at the push of a button.
-It does this by using Vrealize Orchestrator in the background to run workflows which then tie into multiple systems like Vcenter, SQL servers, IPAM, ect.
-If your company has a huge VMWare presence, it is fully worth investing your time into learning how this works because it can not only provision a server, but it can decom a server, rename a server, ect.
-This software can also connect your organization to AWS/Google Cloud/Azure so that your users can have a single form that provisions where ever you want.
+It does this by using Vrealize Orchestrator in the background to run workflows which then tie into multiple systems like Vcenter, SQL servers, IPAM, etc. If your company has a huge VMWare presence, it is fully worth investing your time into learning how this works because it can not only provision a server, but it can decom a server, rename a server, etc. This software can also connect your organization to AWS/Google Cloud/Azure so that your users can have a single form that provisions where ever you want.

 This post will go over how to create a test blueprint aside from your production one that you can use to test changes without affecting production blueprints.